By the seaside: Where to eat and drink on the waterfront

 Whether you’re chasing sunshine, culture, or a great sunset cocktail, spring in Wellington delivers — unpredictably, unapologetically, and with style.

-The sun is shining and the harbour is glistening.
-If you’re wandering along Wellington’s beautiful waterfront, here’s where you can eat and drink along the way.
+If you’re wandering along Wellington’s waterfront, here’s where you can eat and drink along the way.

 There’s a reason why they say you can’t beat Wellington on a good day.
 When it’s one of those days, the capital has a great selection of outside dining options.